ann-kar/shift-planner/README.md

 ## Motivation

 The project was an assignment during the web development course organized by INCO Academy.
 The tutors provided main guidelines and a list of required features, but the design, the logic, and the final product was up to the student.
 Main focus: building endpoints in server-side applications, GET / POST requests, fetching data from a database.
+Original commit history deleted when transfering to protect data (db connection).

 ## Pages: